andyliza/AWS-security-workshop-200-EN/02-GuardDuty-Lab/README.md

 ![images](images/e5882947fb2df261ec73f29c8bcb1395.png)

-4)  GuarDuty is enabled on the account.
+4)  GuardDuty is enabled on the account in the Singapore region.
+GuardDuty should be enabled on all regions and as a best practice we recommend you to do it in all your accounts.
+The lab just ilustrates how to do it in one region.

 ![images](images/11e91f206aca99a464ef8dbd95477cdb.png)